ArisenVendetta/LogViewer/README.md

     <logViewer:LogControl x:Name="LogViewerControl"
                           MaxLogSize="5000"
                           IgnoreCase="True"
+                          HandleFilter="Reg(?:ular)?Ex(?:pression)"
-                          HandleFilter="Reg(?:ular)?Ex(?:pression)" />
+                          AutoScroll="True" />
     ```

-    The usercontrol provides propertes to define:
+    The user control provides properties to define:
     - `MaxLogSize`: Maximum number of log entries to keep in memory.
     - `IgnoreCase`: Whether to ignore case in log handle filtering.
     - `HandleFilter`: A string to filter log handles using regex.
-    - `AutoScroll`: Whether to always show latest log or stay where user scrolls to
+    - `AutoScroll`: Whether to always show the latest log or stay where the user scrolls.

     Make sure to add the appropriate XML namespace for `logViewer`.